FMPs for Prescribed Fire Workshop

 From Assessment to Application

-Fuels Management Prescriptions (FMPs) and other non-burn prescriptoins are key to supporting prescribed fire, and they need to connect well to how fire behaves and how burns are implemented.
+Fuels Management Prescriptions (FMPs) and other non-burn prescriptions are key to supporting prescribed fire, and they need to connect well to how fire behaves and how burns are implemented.
 This course helps bridge that gap and builds competencies for those practicing within this scope.

 Over three days, you’ll learn how to write practical, defensible prescriptions that align with ecological goals and operational realities, using BC’s latest provincial template.
 You’ll gain hands-on experience with layout that is anchored in for logical burn units, fuels, fire behaviour, and monitoring, guided by someone who is an RPF, AFE Wildland Fire Ecologist and practicing certified Burn Boss.